Updated: Jan 3

 This year, HTC is celebrating its 100th year.
 For a century, HTC has served a unique role in the Jewish community, producing graduates who are bnei Torah that contribute to the Jewish community worldwide.
 For many, attending HTC has become a family tradition.
 In commemoration of our Centennial year, HTC sat down with three generations of graduates from the Fox family: Rabbi Shmuel Fox, 98, Rabbi Hillel Fox, 63, and Tzvi Fox, 26, to hear about their memories and experiences at HTC.

 “It was hard to be on our own, sort of having to fend for ourselves in a new city and a new environment.
 But it was a very fine yeshiva.
 Baruch Hashem, looking back, we think it was a wise move and we both did well.”
-In 1949, Rabbi Shmuel obtained semicha from HTC.
-After remaining at the Yeshiva for about a decade, Rabbi Shmuel went on to obtain a degree in Law and a Master’s in Math from Yeshiva University.
+In 1950, Rabbi Shmuel obtained semicha from HTC.
+After remaining at the Yeshiva for about a decade, Rabbi Shmuel went on to obtain a Law degree from DePaul University and a Master’s in Jewish History from Yeshiva University.
 Both Fox brothers went on to become Rabbis of their own congregations.
 “Most people urged me to go into law from a private and financial standpoint,” said Rabbi Fox, “but I was an idealist.
 I loved the rabbinate all along so that was my choice and, Baruch Hashem, Hashem has been very good to me.”
-Rabbi Fox served his first pulpit in Little Rock, Arkansas before settling in Dayton, Ohio where he served as the Rabbi for about 40 years.
+Rabbi Fox served his first pulpit in Little Rock, Arkansas before settling in Dayton, Ohio where he served as the Rabbi for over 50 years.
 After those years of service in Dayton, Rabbi Hillel Fox took over, with Rabbi Shmuel as Rabbi Emeritus in Dayton.
 Today, Rabbi Shmuel lives in Boca Raton, Florida with his wife, having recently celebrated their 70th anniversary.
-Together, they have two girls and three boys, all of whom are Skokie boys.
+Together, they have two daughters and three sons, all of whom are Skokie graduates.
 Today, Rabbi Shmuel is proud to have 28 grandchildren and 50 great grandchildren, with more on the way, G-d willing.

 Rabbi Shmuel’s son, Hillel, born and raised in Dayton, Ohio, attended the Yeshiva alongside his two older brothers.
 Though he had skipped 8th grade, Rabbi Hillel graduated from FYHS in 1976, even delivering the valedictorian address at graduation.
-He later received a bachelor’s in Hebrew Literature and received a Practical Rabbinics Certificate, all while obtaining a degree in Psychology from Loyola University.
+He later received a Bachelor’s in Hebrew Literature and received a Practical Rabbinics Certificate, all while obtaining a degree in Psychology from Loyola University.
 In the early 1980s, Rabbi Hillel Fox received semicha from HTC.
-After returning to his hometown in Dayton, Rabbi Hillel received a degree in Dentistry from Ohio State University, delivering the opening address in front of 50,000 people, the first time the college had broadcast a Rabbi at graduation.
+Rabbi Hillel received a degree in Dentistry from Ohio State University, delivering the opening address in front of 50,000 people, the first time the college had broadcast a Rabbi at graduation.
+Rabbi Hillel then returned to his home town in Dayton, Ohio and followed in his fathers footsteps in the rabbinical position for 18 years.
 Today, Rabbi Hillel works as the Director of Spiritual Services at the Northshore University Hospital.

 “I think it’s a very significant point that all three of us, based on our Yeshiva education, went into limudei kodesh/Jewish education,” Rabbi Hillel said.
 “Tzvi is finishing up his master’s in Jewish education from Touro and my father, even though he has a law degree, chose to be in the rabbinate for his entire life.
 I have a dental degree and I chose to become a shul rabbi and to then pursue chaplaincy!
 I think it’s a beautiful thing and that it’s a very strong statement on behalf of the Yeshiva.”

 One thing all the generations of FYHS graduates in the Fox family have in common is the ongoing connection they feel to the institution.
 Rabbi Shmuel recalled with great joy the time he spoke at an HTC fundraising event.
 “I remember one year the event was on a blistery cold evening and I was the guest speaker,” he said.
 “It was a small repayment for the years of learning that I received at the Yeshiva, and for my children and grandchildren.
 I’m greatly indebted.”
 That same connection to the institution carries over in his children and grandchildren.
-“I still have a chavrusa with a Skokie guy,” said Rabbi Hillel.
+“I still have a chavrusa with a Skokie guy, Dr. Ranan Wolff,” said Rabbi Hillel.
 “It shows you that the relationships you build in those years are very formidable.
-I would say that some of my best friends to today were my high school friends.”
-“I still have a chavrusa every week with my close friend Eto over facetime because he’s in Israel,” added Tzvi.
-“Also, something that I think is really special is that Rabbi Schechter was never my Rebbe, but post high school, he’s actually the one that I’m closest with.
+I would say that some of my best friends until today were my high school friends.”
+“I still have a chavrusa every week with my close friend Ido Karavani over facetime because he’s in Israel,” added Tzvi.
+“Also, something that I think is really special is that Rabbi Schechter was never my Rebbe, but post high school, he’s actually one of the Rebbeim that I’m closest with.
 He invites me over for Shabbos regularly and he’s offended if I go too long without going to his house on Shabbos.
 He always reaches out and is always there for me.”

 HTC is proud of the connections they have made with their students.
 In celebration of our Centennial year, we gladly reflect back on the last century with pride for our students, their accomplishments, and its impact.